Generic name: ceftazidime (injection) [ sef-TAY-zi-deem ]

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while using Fortaz (ceftazidime injection)?
+What should I avoid while using ceftazidime?

-Fortaz (ceftazidime injection) side effects
+Ceftazidime side effects

+Fortaz may cause serious side effects.
 Call your doctor at once if you have:

-pale or yellowed skin, dark colored urine, fever, confusion or weakness;
+pale or yellowed skin, dark colored urine, fever, or weakness;

-cold feeling, discoloration, or skin changes in your fingers.
+a cold feeling, discoloration, or skin changes in your fingers.

-Common side effects may include:
+Common side effects of Fortaz may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Fortaz (ceftazidime injection)?
+What other drugs will affect ceftazidime?